canonical/chaos-engineering/docs/how-to/enable_ingress_for_litmus.md

 To complete this guide, your Kubernetes cluster will need a LoadBalancer with at least 1 available IP address.

-## 1. Add Traefik to your Charmed Chaos Engineering platform Terraform module
+## 1. Add Traefik to your Canonical Chaos Engineering platform Terraform module

 ```{note}
 In this guide it is assumed that the Terraform module responsible for deploying the Charmed Litmus is named `charmed-litmus`.